sland587/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ### Data Jobs Dataset

 The dataset used for this project contains real-world data science job information from 2023.
-The data is from the [Luke Barousse Excel course](https://www.lukebarousse.com/excel), which provides a foundation for analyzing data using Excel.
+The data is from the [ Barousse's Excel for Data Analytics course](https://www.barousse.com/excel), which provides a foundation for analyzing data using Excel.

 ## 1️⃣ Do more skills get you better pay?